Lingayen: Heritage Structures

 Heritage structures abound in the city of Lingayen:

 Pangasinan Provincial Capitol Building is a neoclassical building designed by Ralph Harrington Doane.
 It was damaged during World War II and was reconstructed in 1946 with assistance from the US government under the Philippine Rehabilitation Act.
 With the completion of its repair and rehabilitation in 2008, the building earned the title "Best Provincial Capitol in the Philippines".

 Urduja House, also called the Princess Urduja Palace, is named after the legendary warrior Princess Urduja.
 It currently serves as the governor's official residence and guest house.

 Colegio del Santissimo Rosario Ruins was constructed in 1890 as an exclusive school for girls run by the Dominican sisters.
 Its lumber, windows, tin roofs, and beams were used to build another school in San Manuel town, leaving the structure in ruins.
 At present, it is within the compound of a private property.

 Pangasinan National High School, erstwhile known as Pangasinan Academic High School, was the first public secondary school in Pangasinan.
 In 1946, the North and South Gabaldon buildings were constructed within the school campus.
 And now it is considered as the mother school in entire Pangasinan.
 Thousands of students are enrolled in this school.
 And due to the K-12 Program it also offer courses for Senior High School students.
 The school has several buildings for the Senior High School.

 Malong Building is named after a Pangasinense hero named Andres Malong who led the revolt against the Spaniards from 1660 to 1661.
 Construction of the building started in 1956 and completed in 1958.
 It got a major renovation in 2008, the same year the Pangasinan Provincial Capitol Building had undergone a facelift.

 Palaris Building, formerly known as Kalantiaw Building, was named after Datu Kalantiaw, said to have composed the first legal code of the Philippines, the Code of Kalantiaw.
 The code was said to be fraudulent and Kalantiyaw was not a Pangasinense but an Aklanon, according to some historical accounts.
 The building was renamed Palaris, in honor of the heroic acts of Pantaleon Perez, also known as "Palaris" in leading the Pangasinense rebels from 1762 to 1764 against the Spaniards.

 Sison Auditorium was built in Neo-classical Style, and was constructed in 1927.
 It was initially known as the “Grand Provincial Auditorium” in the 1930s was the popular venue for zarzuelas and other cultural performances in pre-war and early post-war period.
 It was later renamed after former Governor Teofilo Sison, the first Pangasinense to become secretary of National Defense.
 In 2010, it had undergone a major renovation and inaugurated in the same year, April 5.
 At present, Sison Auditorium serves as the Cultural Center of Ilocos Region.

 Transportation

-Several bus companies like Victory Liner and Dagupan Bus Co. have routes going to Lingayen from Manila, Baguio, and Dagupan every day.
+Several bus companies like Victory Liner and Pangasinan Solid North have routes going to Lingayen from Manila, Baguio, and Dagupan every day.
 The town has a small airport, Lingayen Airport, where light planes can land and served as a community airport in Lingayen and surrounding areas.